-The standards for public school dress reflect "common sense" and a concern for each child's comfort, safety, cleanliness, and sense of modesty.
+Dress The standards for public school dress reflect "common sense" and a concern for each Code child's comfort, safety, cleanliness, and sense of modesty.
 There is a strong relationship between neat, appropriate attire and a positive learning environment.
 We take pride in our personal appearance.
-To help create this environment, the following standards for student dress must be observed by all:
+To help create this environment, the following standards for student dress must be observed by all: • Pants must not sag below the waist. • Undergarments must not be visible at any time.

-- Pants must not sag below the waist. - Shirts, blouses, and dresses must completely cover the abdomen, back, and chest.
-Shirts or tops must cover the waistband of pants, shorts, or skirts with no midriff visible. - Undergarments must not be visible at any time. - Footwear is required and must be safe and appropriate for indoor and outdoor physical activity. - Clothing or accessories may not display offensive, vulgar language or images, and must not advertise or refer in any way to illegal products or activities.
-(For example, clothing may not depict or suggest drugs, alcohol, tobacco, sex, violence, or foul language.) - Short shorts or skirts, and the like are deemed to be inappropriate attire.
+Footwear is required and must be safe and appropriate for indoor and outdoor physical activity. • Clothing or accessories may not display offensive, vulgar language or images, and must not advertise or refer in any way to illegal products or activities.
+(For example, clothing may not depict or suggest drugs, alcohol, tobacco, sex, violence, or foul language.) • Short shorts or skirts, and the like are deemed to be inappropriate attire.
 The school administration reserves the right to determine whether a student's attire is within the limits of decency and modesty, and is within the meaning and spirit of these policies.
 The principal may allow exceptions for school-wide programs or special classroom activities.

-Consequences

-The Principal or Assistant Principal will administer consequences for policy infractions as follows:

-First Offense: Teacher or other school personnel will send the student to the counseling office or nurse to contact parent(s) for a change of clothes.
-An additional copy of these dress policies will be sent to parent(s).
-Infraction will be documented.

-Second Offense: In addition to the above, Principal will talk with the parent(s).
+Consequences The Principal or Assistant Principal will administer consequences for policy infractions as follows: First Offense: Teacher or other school personnel will send the student to the counseling office or nurse to contact the parent(s) for a change of clothes.
+An additional copy of these dress policies will be sent to the parent(s).
+Infractions will be documented.
+Second Offense: In addition to the above, the Principal or designee will talk with the parent(s).
 Meeting or conversation will be documented.
 Third and Subsequent Offenses: Such repeat violations of school rules could be considered insubordination and may result in further parental contact and disciplinary action.
 Disciplinary action will be administered by the Principal in accordance with the school-wide discipline plan.
 Violations will be handled discreetly to retain the dignity and privacy of the student.